Diman1988/upload-images-converter/README.md

 <h1>Upload Images Converter</h1>

+- Need to crop and scale image with custom resolution?
+- Resize, scale, convert images on client side before upload on your server?
+- Do you have a different image sizes?
+Make them similar!

+---

 <p>Crop, scale and convert images from image/* to webp, jpg, png on client side before upload them to a server.</p>
 <p>Script crops an image by center with proportions of target resolution and scales it.</p>
 <p>!!Important some browsers don't convert to webp and will return png file</p>